This is the latest in series of posts on goal setting for runners. Read the previous posts:

 With this as your goal formula, even if you don’t lose pounds (for whatever physiological reason), you will be fitter and healthier, even if the scale hasn’t budged.

 Being in control of most of the elements of your goal will keep you inspired.
-With sub-goals and a broader definition of success, even if you don’t reach the big goal (that you couldn’t control), you will still have taken the right steps and positive actions.
+With sub-goals and a broader definition of success, even if you don’t reach the big goal (that you couldn’t control), you still will have taken the right steps and positive actions.

 True For Most Goals